We take your privacy very seriously. Below you will find our policy.Learn More

 In the event that Streamlytics is acquired by or merged with a third-party entity or is potentially going to be acquired by or merged with a third-party entity, in any partial or total sale of assets including in the event of bankruptcy, or in any other corporate change, Streamlytics may transfer or assign the personal information as part of that actual or potential merger, acquisition, sale, or other change of control (including during due diligence of any such transaction).

-Streamlytics may also disclose personal information: (a) with your consent; or (b) if it believes it will help to protect Streamlytics, its Customers, or any other person or third party, or to enforce any legal rights.
+Streamlytics may also disclose personal information: (a) with your consent; or (b) if it believes it will help to protect Streamlytics, its Customers, including Oracle, or any other person or third party, or to enforce any legal rights.

 Users are not required to provide User information to Streamlytics; however, Users may not be able to use all features available on the Site(s) without providing some User information.
 For example, in order to create a Streamlytics User Account, we require Users to register.